-Unfortunately, mesothelioma cancer is a complex disease that is often difficult to treat.
-It’s usually not found and diagnosed until after the patient has already entered the later stages of the disease.
-After decades of thorough research and studies, however, scientists and physicians have discovered that in many situations, a combination of the most effective mesothelioma treatments usually have a higher success rate than a standalone treatment.
+Mesothelioma cancer is a complex disease that is often difficult to treat and generally not diagnosed until after the patient has already entered the later stages of the disease.
+After decades of thorough research and studies, however, scientists and physicians have discovered that a combination of the most effective mesothelioma treatments tends to have higher success rates than a standalone treatment.

 The Basics of Multimodal Therapy